The Connoquenessing Valley Regional Emergency

 participating municipalities involved in the activation, per the

-If only a single participating municipality activates the EMA, that
+municipalities.
+If only a single participating municipality activates the

-municipality is then solely responsible for the costs incurred during the
+EMA, that municipality is then solely responsible for the costs incurred during

 Community Participation